intentframe/intentframe/README.md

 A few design rules follow from that:

-- **IntentFrame guards user-world actions.** Pure computation, planning, memory lookup, and public retrieval can remain normal agent tools.
+- **IntentFrame guards external-agent actions that affect the user's world.** Pure computation, planning, memory lookup, and public retrieval can remain normal agent tools.
 Actions that touch the user's machine, private data, accounts, services, shell, clipboard, etc. go through the boundary.
-- **The Executor is the syscall layer for agency.** It is a separate process that turns approved intents into real effects through controlled adapters.
-It holds all credentials, contains no AI, and writes the audit trail.
+- **The Executor is the syscall layer for agency.** It is a separate IntentFrame-controlled process that turns approved intents into real effects through controlled adapters.
+It holds all credentials, contains no AI, writes the audit trail, and is not controlled by the agent or its developer.
 - **The runtime validates outcomes, not implementation details.** The question is not "is this valid code?" but "what will this actually do, and is that allowed?"
 - **Deterministic checks run first.** Allowed actions, path constraints, denied command capabilities, sensitive writes, and obvious dangerous shell patterns block before any AI review.
 - **Semantic review runs where meaning matters.** Is this HTTP request really a payment?
 Is this user prompt phishing?
 Does the reason match the payload?
 Is this command hiding behavior through indirection?